 The dispute at issue here arises from Harper Lee's grant of rights to create stage adaptations of To Kill a Mockingbird.
-In 1969, Lee granted The Dramatic Publishing Company (Dramatic) an exclusive right to make adaptations of To Kill a Mockingbird for certain kinds of theatrical performances.
+In 1969, Lee granted

+Dramatic an exclusive right to make adaptations of To Kill a Mockingbird for certain kinds of theatrical performances.
 In particular, Lee gave Dramatic "the complete right throughout the world" to create a dramatization of the novel that was "to be the only one the amateur acting rights of which [Lee] will permit to be leased and/or licensed."
-Dkt.
-No. 65, at 3 (alteration in original) (quotation marks omitted).
-The grant was limited to "non-first class" theatrical performances, which excludes, for example, first-class performances at venues on Broadway or London's West End.
-Id. at 3-4, 11 n.4.
+Appellant's App.
+(App.)
+140. The grant was limited to "non-first class" theatrical performances, which excludes, for example, first-class performances at venues on Broadway or London's West End.
+See Appellant's Opening Br.
+8-9.

 Decades later, Lee terminated the grant to Dramatic and provided all stage rights to a different company, "subject to the rights granted under" the 1969 agreement with Dramatic, "as limited by [the] termination."
-Dkt.
-No. 65, at 6 (quotation marks omitted).
+App.
+152-53.
 This second grant of stage rights eventually led to a successful Broadway play written by Aaron Sorkin.
-The current owner of those rights, Atticus LLC, now seeks to exploit the Sorkin play in "non-first class" performances as well.
-See id. at 6, 11 n.4.
+The current owner of those rights, Atticus LLC (Atticus), now seeks to exploit the Sorkin play in "nonfirst class" performances as well.